Australian Withholding Tax

 8. The NR may apply to the ATO to request a reduced rate of tax withholding (via a Foreign Resident Withholding Variation application– FRWV) to take into account the deductible expenses which are eligible to be claimed (e.g. agents’ fees, management fees, accommodation, travel etc. (where the NR is responsible for these costs).
 If an FRWV is granted, tax (at the relevant corporate or personal tax rate) may be withheld based on the estimated net profit.
 This is usually achieved by engaging an Australian Tax Agent who is fully conversant with these processes.

 9. Proof of Identity of Non-Resident Corporation/LLC/LLP – the relevant Certificate of Incorporation/Origin of a non-resident entity must be certified under the Apostille process before the ATO will proceed with the necessary ABN or TFN registration processes (see below).
-The Apostille-authenticated certificate should be received in Australia prior to the commencement of an engagement which involves a foreign entity.
+The Apostille-authenticated certificate should be received in Australia prior to the commencement of an engagement which involves a foreign entity, in digital format only.

 10. Application for an Australian Business Number (ABN)– an ABN registration is required by all residents and non-residents (individuals and other entities) who wish to conduct business in Australia.
 An ABN is required to avoid tax being withheld AND/OR PAID at the maximum rate of 47% from any payment made to a NR.
 A tax File Number (see Point 11 below)) must first be allocated to a NR, individual or director/member of non-resident corporation/LCC, to facilitate the application for an ABN.
 The ATO will not impose the maximum rate of 47% on payments made prior to an ABN application being submitted in instances where the NR has formally engaged/appointed a local agent and instructed the agent to apply for an ABN on its behalf.